 When you first pick up a book of hallmarks such as Bradbury's Book of Hallmarks, you might think that it is easy to use the tables to discover all that you need to know about a hallmark.
 This is generally true, but there are certain things you need to be cautious about.

 The shield shape around the date letters can be confusing if you look in one of the reference books for a date letter on a gold item or watch case.

 Bradbury and other books only show the shield shape for silver date letters, which often have wavy bottom or top edges.
 The shields used for the date letter on gold items usually have plain shields, often square with cut corners or oblong; these are hardly ever shown in the reference books.

-Some Birmingham town mark and date letter cameos are not the same shape as shown in the published tables but instead have a point at the base and cut top corners.
+Some Birmingham town mark and date letter shields are not the same shape as shown in the published tables but instead are triangular with a point at the base, and sometimes cut top corners.
 The Birmingham Assay Office told me that the outline around hallmarks for watch cases are not shown in Bradbury and that the marks shown are those used for silver wares and jewellery etc. They said that watch cases mostly have different outline designs and promised further information.
 However, I have at least one example of Birmingham hallmarks with the "k" of 1909/1910 that does have the same shield shapes as shown in Bradbury, so I think this was principally a nineteenth century practice.

 Examples of British hallmarks

 There is nothing like looking at a few examples to give you an idea of what to look out for when you are trying to read a set of hallmarks.
 There are lots of examples on my British hallmarks examples page.